Regulatory Charter: Building regulatory system

 The requirements of the Building Act are performance-based, to allow development and innovation in building design, technology and systems.
 The Act applies mainly to the physical aspects of building work and establishes a framework for good decision-making, with checks and balances at each stage of the building or alteration process.
 The Act provides for:

 A number of regulations provide detail for particular building controls.
 This includes the Building Code, which sets the minimum performance standards buildings must meet.
-It is set out in Schedule 1 of the Building Regulations(external link).
+It is set out in Schedule 1 of the Building Code.
 Other controls set out in regulations include prescribed forms, a list of specified systems, definitions of 'change the use' and 'moderate earthquake', levies, fees and infringements.

 The Building Act works alongside other legislation affecting the building and construction sector, listed below in key statutes, and council bylaws.